ac4lt/autonomous-nina-sequence/README.md

 ## Equipment That Probably Won't (Yet) Work Well With This Sequence

 **Rotators can be problematic** with this sequence as it currently stand in November 2023 unless your flats can work regardless of rotator position.
 If you can use a flat from rotator angle "a" with a light froame taken at some different angle "b" and get a good calibration then it will be fine but if not then this sequence is not currently a good choice for you.
 Eventually, the Target Scheduler author is planning to add flat support that will handle rotation but until that happens this sequence works best at a fixed rotation angle.

- ## Optional

-For those using Astro-Physics mounts with the APCC program, the **Astro-Physics Tools** plugin can be used.
-For those with 10Micron mounts, the **10 Micron Tools** plug-in can be used.

 ## Installation